nwhitehead/vida/README.md

 ### Mac OS X

-Install LuaJIT, available from http://luajit.org.
+Install LuaJIT, available from http://luajit.org or precompiled in the `bin` directory.

 Make sure that clang is available from the command line.
 If you already have XCode installed then this is already true.
 If not, install the Command Line